forcedotcom/go-soql/README.md

     greaterThanOrEqualsToOperator // is the tag to be used for ">=" operator in where clause.
 It should be used on members of struct that have been tagged with whereClause. lessThanOrEqualsToOperator // is the tag to be used for "<=" operator in where clause.
-It should be used on members of struct that have been tagged with whereClause. greaterNextNDaysOperator // is the tag to be used for "> NEXT_N_DAYS:n" operator in where clause lessNextNDaysOperator // is the tag to be used for "< NEXT_N_DAYS:n" operator in where clause greaterLastNDaysOperator // is the tag to be used for "> LAST_N_DAYS:n" operator in where clause lessLastNDaysOperator // is the tag to be used for "< LAST_N_DAYS:n" operator in where clause
+It should be used on members of struct that have been tagged with whereClause. greaterNextNDaysOperator // is the tag to be used for "> NEXT_N_DAYS:n" operator in where clause equalsNextNDaysOperator // is the tag to be used for "= NEXT_N_DAYS:n" operator in where clause lessNextNDaysOperator // is the tag to be used for "< NEXT_N_DAYS:n" operator in where clause greaterLastNDaysOperator // is the tag to be used for "> LAST_N_DAYS:n" operator in where clause equalsLastNDaysOperator // is the tag to be used for "= LAST_N_DAYS:n" operator in where clause lessLastNDaysOperator // is the tag to be used for "< LAST_N_DAYS:n" operator in where clause
 ```